FAQ

 Exports

-Can I export more than 1K in Excel?
+Can I export more than 1K rows in Excel?

-If you are exporting policy document results, an alternative would be to use the CSV option instead which will give you more rows of data.
-The data, however, will not be as rich as in an Excel export.
+If you’re exporting policy document results an alternative would be to use the CSV option instead which will give you more rows of data.

 Filters